Scope and Objectives

 Doctor of Philosophy in Civil Engineering (PhD) - Designed for those interested in studying and advancing the science of construction engineering and management, and careers in construction research and teaching.

-There is no "typical" situation for any prospective student - especially true for advanced, graduate students who may have significant education and experience, and who may be looking to improve in specific ways.
+There is no typical program for any prospective student, which is especially true for advanced graduate students who may have significant education and experience, and who may be looking to improve in specific ways.
 Students should consult with faculty to select the appropriate degree and develop a program of study that fits their academic and professional goals.
-More information is also provided through the future graduate students web pages.
+More information is also provided through the future graduate students web page.

 - Lean construction